 We provide lightweight alloy framed Trek ‘hybrid’ touring bicycles with 27 indexed gears, our guides will generally be on hand to fix punctures and minor mechanical problems and carry pump, tubes etc.

-For carrying the items you might need during the day (camera, wallet, windbreaker etc.) we fit a capacious handlebar bag which also features a large map pocket.
+For carrying the items you might need during the day (camera, wallet, windbreaker etc.) we fit a spacious handlebar bag which also features a large map pocket.
 These clip on and off the bike in a flash so that you can always take your valuables with you when off the bike.

-For nearly all of our tours an e-bike - electrically assisted bicycle - is an extra-cost option.
+For nearly all of our tours an e-bike - electrically assisted pedal bicycle - can be rented if you are concerned about fitness or hills.
 These bikes apply a 'multiplier' to the level of input provided by the rider, the level of assistance can be adjusted for the terrain.
 This can be useful if members of your party have very different levels of bike-fitness and experience, as hills that look daunting suddenly become easy with an e-bike.
+Read more about e-bikes on our cycle tours or contact us for details.

 The former city guardhouse dating from the 15th Century is now a luxury 4 star hotel with a gourmet restaurant ideally placed for exploring the medieval town.